 The surface structures will be inspected within the first three months after construction within 72 hours of a half-inch storm event to ensure it is draining properly.
-Thereafter, the bottom should be inspected for sediment, trash and debris at least twice per year.
+Thereafter, the bottom should be inspected for sediment, trash, and debris at least twice per year.
 Trash, debris, and visible sediment should be removed.
 The system should also be inspected annually within 72 hours of a half-inch storm event to ensure it is draining properly.
-Inspections shall be logged in the attached Log Sheet.
+Inspections shall be logged in the attached Schedule and said Schedule shall be submitted to the Northborough Town Engineering Department and Conservation Agent annually.